Flotomate/product_docs/source/change-management/inside-a-change.rst

    a. :doc:`Claim and Assign <assigning-a-change>`

    b. :doc:`View Audit Trail <viewing-audit-trail-of-a-change>`

+   c. :ref:`Add and remove watchers <Add and remove watchers in a change>`

+   d. :ref:`Send Notification <Send notifications from a change>`.

 -  Section-I is where all the related Assets (Configuration Items) are shown.